MEDS-SBBG-milkweed/milkweed-site-finder/text/overview_site_accessibility.md

 You can select which one of these layers you want to visualize in the map on the **left**, and the map on the **right** shows the total survey site accessibility index, which is the product of all of the layers.

+In order to visualize a layer of the survey site accessibility index across the LPNF, you will select the layer of choice, by clicking on the layer button.
+You are only able to select one button at a time.
+Note: a button will always be selected on this page.

 Legend for Survey Site Accessibility: